-Did you know bladder cancer is strongly associated with occupational exposure and its history dates back to 1895 when workers at an aniline dye factory developed one of the first documented cases of occupational cancer and led to further studies of occupational exposures around the world.
+Did you know bladder cancer is strongly associated with occupational exposure?
+Its history dates back to 1895 when workers at an aniline dye factory developed one of the first documented cases of occupational bladder cancer and led to further studies of occupational exposures around the world.

 After smoking, occupational exposure to chemicals is the second most important risk factor for developing bladder cancer.

 Occupational exposure to the following substances has been correlated with an elevated risk of developing bladder cancer.

 Aromatic amines are found in inks and dyes.
 Workplaces where these chemicals are commonly used include the rubber, leather, printing, textiles, and paint industries.

 Polyaromatic hydrocarbons, which can include by-products of burning organic material like soot or coal tar pitch volatiles found in roofing and paving materials.
 If you work in a place where you might be exposed to such chemicals, be sure to follow safe work practices.

 Some research has suggested that people exposed to diesel exhaust in the workplace might also have a higher risk of occupational bladder cancer (as well as some other cancers), so limiting this exposure might be helpful.